ciarankdoherty/Python-RestrictedShell/README.md

 python shell.py
 ```

-**This uses a signal handler stops the user from exiting the restricted shell**
+**This uses signal handlers stops the user from exiting the restricted shell,**
 **using hotkeys such as ctrl+c, ctrl+x, etc.**